ivanzakharov/docs/development-guidelines/application-objects/tables.md

 ## Renaming the keys

 - New customization should not affect to standard renaming primary key functionality.
-With adding new fields, that are Foreign Keys, neet to make sure that there is proper relation with Primary Key.
+With adding new fields, that are Foreign Keys, need to make sure that there is proper relation with Primary Key.

 ## Relations

 ## Indexes

 - Maximum column count in customized index is limited to 3 (three).
-If more needed, BP Rule exception should be introduced anc checked by Code Reviewer or Technical Architect afterwards.
+If more needed, BP Rule exception should be introduced and checked by Code Reviewer or Technical Architect afterwards.
 [TODO - Make BP with limiting index field count](todo.md)

 ## Mandatory fields